innovativeenterprises/innovative-enterprises/src/docs/INNOVATIVE_ENTERPRISES_Ecosystem.md

 #### Business Hub
 -   **Executive Summary:** A B2B and B2C marketplace designed to connect businesses, freelancers, and clients for new project opportunities, acting as a local, curated alternative to global freelance platforms.
 -   **Concept:** Businesses can post projects or tasks (e.g., "Need a new company logo" or "Seeking a freelance accountant for quarterly audit").
 A network of vetted local service providers (freelancers, agencies) can then browse these opportunities and submit proposals or bids.
-The platform is guided by the AI agent **Hubert**, who assists users in findin g the right service categories and providers.
+The platform is guided by the AI agent **Hubert**, who assists users in finding the right service categories and providers.
 -   **Objective:** To foster a vibrant local ecosystem of service providers and clients, keeping business and talent within the region and making it easier for businesses to find high-quality local expertise.
 -   **Methodology:**
     1. A business user navigates to the `/submit-work` page and fills out a form detailing their project requirements, budget, and timeline.